Syndrome aware mitigation of logical errors: Appendix

+Intuition for Lemma \ref{lemma1} is given in Fig.~\ref{fig:fault_accumulation}, which depicts a number of fault-paths that can and cannot generate logical errors at leading order $\epsilon^{t+1}$.

-Using the above facts, we define an approximate logical channel $\tilde{\Lambda}_L^{(j)}$ which is temporally-local, as sketched in Algorithm \ref{Algo: P2LC}.
-We refer to this procedure as `physical-to-logical characterization' (P2LC), since logical error channels are obtained from (characterized) physical error channels through classical simulation, as opposed to a direct `external' characterization of logical gates \cite{Suzuki2022, Piveteau2021}.
-As opposed to external characterization, P2LC can characterize subset-conditioned logical channels efficiently.
-Moreover, the QPU time needed for external characterization scales as $\epsilon_L^{-1}$, which is exponential in the FT level $t$, while the QPU time for the physical characterization needed for P2LC scales as $\epsilon^{-1}$, with an additional polynomial dependence on $t$.
-P2LC is used in the simulations described in Appendix~\ref{Appendix: numerical simulations}; a detailed account of the protocol, as well its required quantum and classical resources, can be found in Ref.~\cite{qedma_logical_errors_2024}.
+Motivated by Lemma \ref{lemma1}, we define an approximate logical channel $\tilde{\Lambda}_L^{(j)}$ which is temporally-local, see Algorithm~\ref{Algo: P2LC} and Fig.~\ref{fig:estimating_logical_channel_tilde}.
+We refer to this procedure as `physical-to-logical characterization' (P2LC), since logical error channels are obtained from (characterized) physical error channels through classical simulation, as opposed to a direct `external' logical characterization (ExtLC) \cite{combes2017, Suzuki2022, Piveteau2021}.
+P2LC has a number of advantages over ExtLC: